 The second step is about what you personally bring to the table.
-It’s about your point of view or ‘tone,’ which will help differentiate you from everyone else who talks about those same topics.
+It’s your point of view or your “tone” that will help differentiate you from everyone else who talks about the same topics as you.

-That’s why I often will use slang or say “dude” when writing.
+That’s why I often use slang when writing.
 We might be talking about a technical topic, but I want to help you understand it in an easy-to-digest format.

 A similar example is Ramit Sethi from I Will Teach You To Be Rich.

 He works in the personal finance space, which is full of questionable people that give suspicious recommendations.